-Elm is such a language, and one that has inspired me in more than one way.
+Elm, as an example, is such a language, and it has inspired me in more than one way.

-One aspect, that has initially surprised me, and then convinced me personally, is that they avoided using the term 'functional programming' at all.
+One aspect, that has initially surprised me first, and then convinced me ultimately, is that they avoid using the term 'functional programming' at all.

 I am talking about dynamic typing.